Under your horse’s tail

 Small growths like this can easily be handled before they grow and cause major problems.

 When it comes to the area under your horse’s tail, you might find:

 - You may also find some emergencies – like a prolapsed rectum or uterus.
 Prolapsed means that what should be inside is now outside.
-If you ever watch your horse pass manure, you will notice that at the very end, you can see some pink or reddish tissue.
+If you ever watch your horse pass manure, you will notice that you can see some pink or reddish tissue at the very end.
 If it stays out, it’s a life-threatening emergency.
 The same is true for your mare’s reproductive system under the tail.

 - You may also find that your horse’s manure has changed and left some streaks on your horse.
 This is a sign something is going on – pay attention!
-It could be as simple as a new delivery of hay, but it’s always good to notice any changes.
+It could be as simple as a new hay delivery, but it’s always good to notice any changes.

 Clean under your horse’s tail

-- If everything looks peachy keen, you don’t use shampoo or detergents or soap.
+- If everything looks peachy and keen, don’t use shampoo, detergents, or soap.
 Water can take any flakes, dirt, or dried sweat.
-A rinse with warm water, or a soft sponge or fuzzy washcloth will do.
-There is no need for a brush or a curry comb here, either.
+Rinse with warm water, a soft sponge, or a fuzzy washcloth will do.
+There is no need for a brush or curry comb here.

 Sweat and friction can often cause the butt cheeks to lose hair and create sores.
 OUCH.